arcana-engine/goods/README.md

 ## Examples

-There are few simple examples provided already.
+There are few simple examples provided to learn how use this crate.

 ### [fs examlple](./examples/fs.rs)
 Shows how to build registry with [`FileSource`] and load simple assets from it.